fastconnect/virtualbox-cloudify-driver/README.md

 ------------

 * Have [Cloudify >= 2.3](http://www.gigaspaces.com/cloudify-open-paas-stack) installed.
 * Have [VirtualBox](https://www.virtualbox.org/) installed.
 On you local machine or on a server.
-Tested with 4.1.23 and 4.2.4.
+Tested with 4.2.4.
 * Create a ["HostOnlyInterface"](https://www.virtualbox.org/manual/ch06.html#network_hostonly) (don't need a DHCP).
 Ex: IP 192.168.12.1 NetMask 255.255.255.0
 * Start the [VirtualBox WebService](http://download.virtualbox.org/virtualbox/SDKRef.pdf) on the IP of the "HostOnlyInterface" you want to use.
 Ex:
 ```